realworldocaml/book/en/prologue.md

 A language on its own isn't enough.
 You also need a rich set of libraries to base your applications on.
 A common source of frustration for those learning OCaml is that the standard library that ships with the compiler doesn't provide a lot of features.
-The standard library was actually developed for use within the compiler itself, and by design covers only a small subset of the functionality you expect for more general-purpose use.
+This standard library was actually developed for use within the compiler itself, and by design covers only a small subset of the functionality you expect for more general-purpose use.